ChordEdit: One-Step Low-Energy Transport for Image Editing¶

 Background & Motivation¶

-One-step text-to-image (T2I) models, such as SD-Turbo, SwiftBrush-v2, and InstaFlow, have achieved unprecedented generation speeds through distillation of large-scale diffusion models, generating high-quality images in a single forward pass.
+One-step text-to-image (T2I) models, such as SD-Turbo, SwiftBrush-v2, and InstaFlow, have achieved unprecedented generation speeds through the distillation of large-scale diffusion models, generating high-quality images in a single forward pass.
 This real-time generation capability naturally raises expectations for its application in text-guided image editing—if generation takes only one step, can editing also be real-time?

 2. Limitations of Prior Work¶